VIPQualityPost/knittingmotor/docs/content/stloverview/_index.md

 ------

 This overview is just for informational purpose.

-Download the current STL files or the combined 3MF from the [source files](https://gitlab.open-mind.space/pages/knittingmotor).
+Download the current STL files or the combined 3MF from: [source files](https://gitlab.open-mind.space/pages/knittingmotor)

 <br>